How Your Thoughts Change Your Biology: Mind-Body Health

 Stress, Healing, and Systemic Regulation

-- Increased inflammatory signalling and changes in immune-related gene expression (5,13)
+Increased inflammatory signalling Elevated IL-6, TNF-alpha, and NF-kB pathway activation; altered immune-related gene expression Steve Cole’s social genomics research (5,13)

 These mechanisms are clinically relevant in chronic conditions where stress physiology may amplify symptom burden, including persistent fatigue and stress-sensitive conditions such as chronic fatigue syndromes and functional disorders.